 Boys and girls up to the age of 18 are eligible to play in Rogers Rookie Tour events.
-All events in the Rogers Rookie Tour are non-elimination tournaments.
-These type of events offer unranked or lower-ranked youngsters a fun-filled and exciting event with multiple opportunities to play.
+All events on the Rogers Rookie Tour are non-elimination tournaments.
+These events offer unranked or lower-ranked youngsters a fun-filled and exciting experience with multiple opportunities to play.
 Each player is guaranteed a minimum of three matches.

 HOW TO JOIN THE TOUR

 Players receive a prize at each Rogers Rookie Tour (RRT) event.
 Players can compete in multiple events to collect all available prizes.

 To be a part of the RRT and receive a prize, players must be registered as a RECREATIONAL MEMBER of your Provincial Tennis Association.